Meenakshi: Meenakshi Temple

 The temple is a major pilgrimage destination within the Shaivism tradition, dedicated to Meenakshi and Shiva.
-However, the temple includes Vishnu in many narratives, sculptures and rituals as he is considered to be Meenakshi's brother.
-This has made this temple and Madurai as the "southern Mathura", one included in Vaishnava texts.
+As Vishnu is considered to be Meenakshi's brother, it is mentioned as Mathura of the South in the Vaishnava texts.
 The large temple complex is the most prominent landmark in Madurai and attracts tens of thousands visitors a day.
-The temple attracts over a million pilgrims and visitors during the annual 10-day Meenakshi Tirukalyanam festival, celebrated with much festivities and a ratha (chariot) procession during the Tamil month of Chittirai (overlaps with April–May in Georgian calendar, Chaitra in North India).
+The temple attracts over a million pilgrims and visitors during the annual 10-day Chithirai festival, celebrated with much festivities and a ratha (chariot) procession during the Tamil month of Chittirai.